rynaardb/rynaardb.github.io_BK/_posts/2019-03-16-ios-animations-using-lottie.md

     }
   }
 ```

-In some cases you might want to do a little bit more than just playing the animation once and this is where Lottie really shines, giving you full control over the animation.
-You can easily loop, start, stop or just play a portion of the animation:
+In some cases, you might want to do a little bit more than just playing the animation once and this is where Lottie shines, giving you full control over the animation.
+You can easily loop, start, stop, or just play a portion of the animation:

 ```swift
 @objc private func loopAnimation() {